fr407041/Pneumonia-Diagnosis-using-XRays/README.md

 ===============
 <h3 id="Introduction"> Data Introduction </h3>
 The data is from Kaggle : https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-<br>( The original data is from https://data.mendeley.com/datasets/rscbjbr9sj/2 )
+( The original data is from https://data.mendeley.com/datasets/rscbjbr9sj/2 )

-<br>Here we just use kaggle's data to analysis.
+Here we just use kaggle's data to analysis.

 There